 The house mouse is found all over the world, except for Antarctica.
-Mus musculus has roots in central Asia, but because of its extraordinary adaptibility, its range has expanded to the rest of the globe - following the migration of humans.
+Mus musculus has roots in central Asia, but because of its extraordinary adaptability, its range has expanded to the rest of the globe - following the migration path of humans.

-Most house mice are commensal, living in close proximity to humans and relying on us for food and shelter.
-They make themselves at home in and around houses, barns, warehouses, graneries, fields and farms.
+Most house mice are commensal - living in close proximity to humans and relying on us for food and shelter.
+They make themselves at home in and around houses, barns, warehouses, granaries, fields and farms.
 In cooler weather, they almost always make their way indoors for warmth.

 Seeds and grains are a house mouse's main dietary staples, although mice are opportunistic omnivores that ultimately eat a wide variety of foods.
-They are especially fond of foods that are high in fat, protein and even sugar.
+Mice are especially fond of foods that are high in fat, protein, and even sugar.
 Even though mice only eat about 1/10 of an ounce of food per day, they may bite open several food packages for sampling.